-The Subway Tunnel hike is one of the top attractions at Zion National Park.
-Considered one of “Big 3” hikes of Zion, the Subway can be accessed from the top trail or bottom trail which requires different skills and equipment.
+The Subway Tunnel hike is one of the best hikes in Zion National Park.
+Considered one of “Big 3” hikes of Zion, the Subway is accessible from the top trail or bottom up which need different skills and equipment.
 This hike is often a favorite of Zion, in particular with photographers.

 The “top down” trail into the Subway is more exciting.
 The only way into the tunnel is by rappelling down into the canyon.
-Someone in the group must be knowledgeable on rappelling, the equipment, and all safety measures.
+Knowledge on rappelling, the equipment, and all safety measures is important for at least one member in the group.
 This way into the tunnel also requires some potential swimming.

-The “bottom in” trail does not require any technical climbing skills.
+The “bottom up” from the Left Fork Trailhead does not need any technical climbing skills.
 Aside from the original descent to the riverbed, the trail is relatively flat.
 This trail requires maneuvering through the river bed and ends at the tunnel.
-Depending on water levels, you may be required to walk through sections of water.
+Depending on water levels, sections of the river may be knee deep, however for most of the year it is ankle deep or lower.

 How to Get There

-Bottom In: Trail starts from the Left Fork Trailhead, 10 miles from the visitor center
+Bottom Up: Trail starts from the Left Fork Trailhead, 10 miles from the visitor center

 Top Down: Trail starts from Wildcat Canyon Trailhead